Klus3kk/randomexercises/README.md

 # Random-Exercises
-Here are some random exercises that I've made when I was learning/bored.
+Here are some random exercises and files.